 For the latest COVID-19 advice please visit www.nhs.uk/coronavirus

-From 1 Sep 18 a new 8-8 opening service will be provided by the 6 Practices in the Optimus Healthcare Federation.
+An 8-8 opening service is provided by the 6 Practices in the Optimus Healthcare Federation.
 These Practices will be offering appointments with a GP or other Clinician each weekday between 6.30pm and 8.00pm.
 There will also be a 1 hour GP only service every Saturday and Sunday and on every Bank Holiday.
 These appointments are all open to any patient registered with the Optimus Practices and so despite Newark Road Surgery opening every Wednesday evening and Saturdays/Sundays on a rota basis with the other Practices, you can still book an appointment at any of the other Practices where you will be seen by that Practice's clinicians.
 You will only be offered one of the appointments, however if your issue is Routine and you give consent for the clinicians at the Practice you have booked with to see your medical record.
 They will however only be able to see your record up to midnight of the day you attend.

 The Practice now provides Text Messages to all patients with a registered mobile phone number.
 These messages will be Appointment Confirmation, Appointment Reminders and one off messages.
 If you do not wish to receive these messages please advise the Reception Staff.